corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 {{< /tabs >}}

-{{< warning >}}
-We do not recommend this pattern!
-Corda tries to use immutable data structures throughout, and if you rely heavily on mutable JavaBean style objects then you may sometimes find the API behaves in unintuitive ways.

-{{< /warning >}}

-### Inaccessible Private Properties
+### Inaccessible private properties

-Whilst the Corda AMQP serialization framework supports private object properties without publicly accessible getter methods, this development idiom is strongly discouraged.
+The Corda AMQP serialization framework supports private object properties without publicly accessible getter methods, but using this development idiom is strongly discouraged because it can create conflict between the semantics of the object as written and the semantics required to serialize it normally.

-For example.

 {{< tabs name="tabs-4" >}}
 {{% tab name="kotlin" %}}